-Birth to 3 to 4 Reception Year I Year 2 Year 3 Year 4 Year 5 Year 6 3 Years Years Collect and record ideas 3 Years Express ideas and feelings through making marks, and sometimes give meaning to the marks Years Develop their own ideas and then decide which materials to use to express them.
+Birth to 3 to 4 Reception Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 3 Years Years • Collect and record ideas Express ideas and feelings through making marks, and sometimes give meaning Develop their own ideas and then decide which materials to use to express them.
 Explore use and refine a variety of artistic effects to express their ideas and feelings.
-Use artwork to record ideas Give reasons for his/her preferences when looking at art/craft or design work Use a sketchbook for recording observations, for experimenting with techniques or planning out ideas Use a sketchbook for collecting ideas and developing a plan for a completed piece of artwork Develop different ideas which can be used and explain his/her choices for the materials and techniques used Select ideas based on first hand observations, experience or imagination and develop these through open ended research Evaluating and explaining they make.
-Express ideas and feelings through making marks, and sometimes give meaning to the marks they make.
-Use informal language to describe their work such as pointy, spotty, blobs etc. Return to and build on their previous learning, refining ideas and developing their ability to represent them.
-Share their creations, explaining the process they have used.
-Explore what he/she likes about the work of others Explore and explain what he/she likes about the work of others including notable artists Give reasons for his/her preferences when looking at art/craft or design work Articulate how he/she might improve their work using technical terms and reasons as a matter of routine Evaluate his/her work against their intended outcome Adapt his/her own final work following feedback or discussion based on their preparatory ideas Using different techniques Manipulate and play with Explore different materials Create collaboratively, sharing idea Experiment with different Select particular techniques Experiment with different materials to Use taught technical skills to Confidently and systematically investigate the Refine his/her use of learnt techniques different freely, in resources and materials to to create a create a adapt and potential of materials.
-Using all order to develop skills design and make chosen product range of effects and improve his/her work new and urfamiliar their sense their Safely use and products in and use these materials and to explore ideas explore a two and develop techniques in use these learnt them. about variety of three some care the completed techniques how to .materials, dimensions and control piece of work within his/her use them tools and over work and what techniques, materials to make. experimenting and their with colour, design, texture, use form and function Understand and Refine Know that Krow about Describe some Research and Describe the describe the his/her use different some of the of the key discuss various work and ideas work of other of learnt techniques artistic works are great artists, architects ideas, techniques artists, architects and of various artists. artists/architects réchniques made by and and working designers and architects and craftspeople designers in practices of discuss their designers, using from history and artists, processes and appropriate different describe their architects explain how vocabulary and cultures work and designers these were used referring to and times who he/she in the finished historical and has studied product cultural contexts
+Use artwork to record ideas Give reasons for his/her preferences when looking at art/craft or design work Use a sketchbook for recording observations, for experimenting with techniques or planning out ideas Use a sketchbook for collecting ideas and developing a plan for a completed piece of artwork Develop different ideas which can be used and explain his/her choices for the materials and techniques used Select ideas based on first hand observations, experience or imagination and develop these through open ended research Evaluating and to the marks they make.
+Express Use Return to and Explore Explore Give reasons Articulate Evaluate Adapt his/her Evaluating and explaining ideas and feelings through making marks, and sometimes give meaning to the marks they make. informal language to describe their work such as pointy, spotty, blobs etc. build on their previous learning, refining ideas and developing their ability to represent them.
+Share their creations, explaining the process they have used. what he/she likes about the work of others and explain what he/she likes about the work of others including notable artists for his/her preferences when looking at art/craft or design work how he/she might improve their work using technical terms and reasons as a matter of routine his/her work against their intended outcome own final work following feedback or discussion based on their preparatory ideas Using different techniques Manipulate and play with Explore different materials Create collaboratively, sharing idea Experiment with different Select particular techniques Experiment with different materials to Use taught technical skills to Confidently and systematically investigate the Refine his/her use of learnt techniques different materials.
+Using all their sense to explore them. freely, in order to develop their ideas about how to use them and what to make. resources and skills Safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and materials to design and make products in two and three dimensions to create a chosen product and develop some care and control over materials and their use create a range of effects and use these techniques in the completed piece of work adapt and improve his/her w.ork potential of new and unfamiliar materials and use these learnt techniques within his/her wark Understand and describe the work of other artists/architects function Refine his/her use of learnt techniques Know that different artistic works are made by craftspeople from different cultures and times Know about some of the great artists, architects and designers in history and describe their wark Describe some of the key ideas, techniques and warking practices of artists, architects and designers who he/she has studied Research and discuss various artists, architects and designers and discuss their processes and explain how these were used in the finished product Describe the work and ideas of various artists, architects and designers, using appropriate vocabulary and referring to historical and cultural contexts